George Edmund McCorquodale

 Jean-François de Chambrun, Count de Chambrun1

-Jean-François de Chambrun, Count de Chambrun was born circa 1936.
-He married Raine McCorquodale, daughter of Captain Alexander George McCorquodale and Mary Barbara Hamilton Cartland, on 8 July 1993 at Registrar's Office, Westminster, London, England.1 He and Raine McCorquodale were divorced in January 1995.1
+Jean-François de Chambrun, Count de Chambrun was born in 1936.2 He married Raine McCorquodale, daughter of Captain Alexander George McCorquodale and Mary Barbara Hamilton Cartland, on 8 July 1993 at Registrar's Office, Westminster, London, EnglandG.1 He and Raine McCorquodale were divorced in January 1995.1 He died in 2015.2

 He gained the title of Count de Chambrun.